robosina/CVEDIA-RT-SDK/tutorials/custom_yolov5_model.md

 ## Using your model in a solution

 To start using your custom model in a solution you'll have to change the `json` configuration files.
-Browse to or open the `assets/projects/<my project/` and find the `base_config.json`.
-This files serves as the default for all `instances` created on top of a solution.
+Browse to the `assets/projects/<my project/` folder and edit the `base_config.json`.
+This files serves as the default for all `instances` created on top of a specific solution.

 In this file you should find one or more keys with the name `model_file`.
 Pay close attention to the parent key to make sure you modify the configuration for the appropriate plugin.
 CVEDIA solutions might have up to 3 of those entries: `RGB Detectors`, `Thermal Detectors` or `Classifiers`.
 If you developed your own solution then the name should match the name you used on `api.factory.inference.create(solution, "PluginName")`.